Jesperholm98/GenFamClust/GenFamClust/README.txt

 'sudo apt-get install python3.7'.

 2) install numpy.
-You can install the Nunmpy Python package by writing:
+You can install the Numpy Python package by writing:
 'sudo apt install python3-numpy'

 3) install Python-dev for the c part to work.(#include<Python.h>)